 Every person that has ever smoked weed, at some point and time, has opened up a fat bag of grass and was blown away by the pungent smell.
 But what is making weed smell so strong?

 One of biggest descriptors of high-quality cannabis is how good the smell is.
-Think of how most consumers buy their weed.
+Think of how most consumers buy their weed in dispensaries.
 People commonly use the jar appeal of a bud to make their decisions, but it typically all comes down to the smell.
 Every cannabis strain has its own unique aroma and some strains tend to have a more potent aroma than others.
 Well, in case you have ever wondered, why does some weed smell so strong?
 Here is the answer!

 One of the main factors behind all of the different strong smells of cannabis are the terpenes.
 Cannabis terpenes are similar to our everyday terpenes in garden flowers, other plants, and even fruit.
 The same way oranges and bananas have a distinguished aroma, every strain of cannabis has a specific terpene profile, thereby making a strong-smelling bud over infinite variety.